SinaC/TetriNET/readme.txt

-Server integrated in WPF client in multiplayer game, display some stats about players (#lines, score, who attacked who, ...) when game is finished right-click on player in players manager to display achievements
+Server integrated in WPF client in multiplayer game, display some stats about players (#lines, score, who attacked who, ...) when game is finished right-click on player in players manager to display achievements kick/ban: should be available on player or spectator

-CURRENT DEVELOPMENT: spectator mode
-	kick/ban: should be available on player or spectator
-	client: should check if _proxy is not null in every API

 bugs:
 why user.config is automatically created with default values in $APPDATA$/Local/SinaC/TetriNET WPF WCF Client/  when recompiling a new version